pmohinder/platform-docs/05_PolyLogyx_EclecticIQ_ER_Configurations/Readme.md

-Configuring the PolyLogyx Client
+Configuring the EclecticIQ ER Client
 ================================================

-After the PolyLogyx client is provisioned, the default and seeded configuration comes into play.
-If needed, you can customize the various configuration settings defined for the PolyLogyx client.
+After the EclecticIQ ER client is provisioned, the default and seeded configuration comes into play.
+If needed, you can customize the various configuration settings defined for the EclecticIQ ER client.
 The documentation covered in this chapter assumes Windows x64 as the client operating system as PolyLogyx ESP provides maximum number of configuration choices for Windows x64 based clients.
 Similar steps can be used for clients based on other supported operating systems.

 To customize the configuration settings, you can modify the following:

 1. osquery.flags file
 2. Predefined filters and queries
-3. PolyLogyx configuration options
+3. EclecticIQ ER configuration options

 The osquery.flags File
 --------------------------------
 The osquery.flags file includes all the parameters needed for osquery initialization and functioning.
 By default, this file is stored in the <i>C:\Program Files\plgx_osquery</i> folder.

-Although this file contains all the flags supported by osquery, in this section, we will discuss only the key flags that are relevant for the PolyLogyx platform.
+Although this file contains all the flags supported by osquery, in this section, we will discuss only the key flags that are relevant for the EclecticIQ ER platform.

 Update the parameters to configure the deployment environment to meet your specific needs.
 Note that modifying these values may significantly alter the performance of the endpoint agent.
 These configured values are passed to the endpoint agent during the [client provisioning](https://github.com/polylogyx/platform-docs/03_Provisioning_Polylogyx_Client#provisioning-the-polylogyx-client-for-endpoints) through the osquery.flags file.